 This steering problem is similar to the new bright RC car steering issue.
 Do you know why this happens?

-This happens because of the servo.
+It happens because of the servo.
 So, you need to unscrew the bottom and check the servo cables.

 You need to unscrew the bottom of your car.
 Use a screwdriver to connect the cars correctly.